 Why I Charge What I Do

-It takes those first 3 hours for me to properly prepare you just to have your substance abuse evaluation completed.
+It takes that much time for me to properly prepare you just to have your substance use evaluation completed.
 Because that document is really the foundation of a license appeal, I absolutely require that we meet before you get it done (and for 3 hours, no less).
-It is this commitment of time and effort that separates true superstars in any endeavor from everyone else; those who are successful at what they do prepare and practice and then practice more and spend countless hours to get things perfect.
+It is this commitment of time and effort that separates true superstars in any endeavor from everyone else; those who are successful at what they do prepare and practice and then practice more and spend countless hours getting things perfect.
 That’s how I do things, and that's why I win the first time, and guarantee it.

 There is really no undertaking where going with the low bidder and cutting corners is a recipe for success.
 I don’t “build in” the cost of next year’s appeal because there is almost never a need for one.
 I make my money doing it right the first time, but doing it right takes a lot of time and effort, none of which you will get for a bargain.
 Ever.